Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 TWINT | Mobile payment | Heavily used in Switzerland; QR code on the terminal or via app |

-Tip: When comparing providers, check whether TWINT is natively integrated into the terminal or whether you need an additional app or a separate QR sticker for this.
-With a high share of TWINT – which is frequently the case at the weekly market – a direct integration is more comfortable.
+Tip: When comparing providers, pay attention to whether TWINT is natively integrated into the terminal or whether you need an additional app or a separate QR sticker for it.
+With a high share of TWINT payments – which is often the case at weekly markets – direct integration is more convenient.

 The connection to the payment network is the Achilles' heel of any mobile solution.
 If the terminal is offline, no transaction goes through.
 Three options are available to you: